2024 Solar Incentives Guide for Alsip, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if the solar system on your home produces over a specified (usually small) amount of electricity.
-Performance-based incentives are typically handled at the state level.
-You can sell SRECs to your utility company or other buyers, and the money you make is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a specified (usually small) amount of electricity will qualify for SRECs or similar performance-based incentives.
+SRECs and performance-based incentives in general are typically given at the state level.
+SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.

-The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as equipment, labor and accessories.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as accessories, labor and equipment.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Alsip solar panel installers directly.
+Your local Alsip solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives